softctrl/fly-rest/README.md

 		restfulClient.get(url, body);
 ```

-### Soon (well not so soon like i want :D but...) i will add this library to maven central!!!
+### Soon (well not so soon like i want :D but....) i will add this library to maven central!!!